maiobarbero/OOP-WordPress-Blocks/README.md

 - `customTaxonomy->register()` => register custom taxonomy;
 - `setBlockPath()` => set the block folder path;

-## block folder
+## Blocks folder (templates/blocks)

-Here you can add your blocks created with [Carbon Fields](https://docs.carbonfields.net/learn/containers/gutenberg-blocks.html)
+Here you can add your blocks created with [Carbon Fields](https://docs.carbonfields.net/learn/containers/gutenberg-blocks.html).

-## Start the theme

-- First of all edit `gulp.babel.js` and change `const projectURL` with your local dev url.
+It's possible to change the path to the folder passing it as parameter of `setBlockPath()`